Rightpoint/RZVinyl/README.md

 ##### Without Import Extensions

-Simply copy/add the contents of `Classes/` into your project and ensure that you are linking with CoreData. **Do not** copy the contents of `Extensions/`.
+Simply copy/add the contents of `Classes/` into your project and ensure that you are linking with Core Data. **Do not** copy the contents of `Extensions/`.

 ##### With Import Extensions